 Roles are the equivalent of groups.
 Restricting a page by a group will make the membership management simpler.
-When you need to add or remove users, instead of having to update multiple pages with the new member, you can them to a role and the change will be propagated across the system.
+When you need to add or remove users, instead of having to update multiple pages every single time a new member registers, you can add them to a role and the changes will be propagated across the system.

 New roles and new members are created within the CMS.
-Log-into the back-end and click the member's section.
+Log into the Umbraco backend and open the member section.
 To create a new member click on the 'create member' button within the 'members' tab.

-New roles and new members are created within the CMS.
-Log-into the back-end and click the member section.
 To create a new group/role click on the 'create' option from the 'member groups' section:

 To restrict a page by role, within the backend content tree, navigate to the page that you would like to restrict.
 Open the pages options menu.
 This can be done by right-clicking on the page and selecting the 'public access' option: